BrunoZell/CollectiveIntelligence/litepaper.md

 Operations refers to instatiations of commitment schemes, which are actual people and things commiting to offering a service.

 ## Tokenomics

+Firstly, the library of domain theories create an ever expanding surface of possible wants.
+Now every possible subselection of that surface can be put into a value basket.
+And virtually, there exists an exchange rate between every possible pair of them.
+Especially interesting are those value baskets that partially overlap.
+Consider the value basket of everything possible.
+Every value basket excluding some would be a subset of this.
+On the other hand, there are those wants for specifically
+Now the value basket behind $ASK is that of every single active service offering on the offer book, self-categorizing themselve by specifying the actions they would do for you.
+Every service provider can mint vouchers for their specific service offerings according to their declared production capacity.
+Vouchers for individual offers are grouped together via shared matching abstraction over them, into _basket vouchers_.
+A basket voucher is specified by selectiong specific attributes in a service offer (production, delivery, settlement), with all active service offerings that match that selector being able to be ordered by redeeming that voucher. creates this generalization-specialization notion of social credits (i.e. money).

+Control ratio between outstanding vouchers and active service offerings.
+While a secondary market for vouchers can't be prohibited, the network makes sure that the ratio between outstanding vouchers and actually available service offerings are so that production capacity typically won't be hit.

+$ASK is primarily backed by it's treasury, secondarily by the potential productivity of current and future service offerings. $ASK may be put up to auction to increase that treasury.
+That treasury is paid out according to the settlement rules of deals.
+It may also auction off specific vouchers to buyers that pay with regular crypto currency, which is received by the treasury.
+Treasury Guardians are worker bots that are paid to send transactions out of or reasury if the network needs to delivery some crypto assets.
+They are sent into a smart contract which further distributes it.

+From a service provider perspective, the treasury can be used to immediately pay bills accumulated bridges the accumulating costs during the production and delivery phase (i.e. the products path up the value chain) with the final payment of the consumer.
+Previously every company had to have it's own operational cash buffer, but in this scheme Ask Network can cover your upfront costs as long as there are prediction markets indicating you will end up creating valuable economic productivity (which outsources the risk to speculators).

+Thirdly, it service as a store of value between economic activity whichs attribution unlocks later economic consumption in the form of redeemable vouchers to a specific subset of service offerings.
+Each account gets a continuous fair value income stream.
+Pre-purchased into specialiyed vouchers according to the accounts wants.
+The rate of income depends on that accounts past economic activity.
+If it had caused successful deal deliveries it received an increas in income rate with that.
+There is a consensus income decay set by the economy automatically that defines every accounts decay of income stream over time, incentivizing the account owner to be productive.
+At each moment, there is a known voucher space thats purchasable by the account depending on its current income rate.
+This mechanism of income stream to ungate a surface of vouchers bridges attribution of previous production with the possibility of then later use that attribution as the payment for consumption (which is ordering an ask you want).
+So while the treasury subsidaries form the business perspective, this froms the consumers perspective, or the every day life interface.

+Fourth, it makes a distinction between an MVL (minimum viable life) and everything else.
+There is a network-wide consensus MVL which is a list of services that cover basic living standards every human needs to at least survive.
+The tokenomics make sure that this will be produced for every MVL NFT out there first prio (subject to deduplication from the social graph), with all remaining economic activity coordinated as secondary condition.

 Goals: